BitEU/windjack/README.md

       - Adds player partition to partition manager
       - Also resize all other player partitions to fit the new partition
     - `remove_player(self, player_id)`
-      - Removs player with player.id = player_id
+      - Removes player with player.id = player_id
     -

 #### DisplayTable: